imsudip/coreply/README.md

 API Key: [Grab it here](https://console.groq.com/keys)

-Model Name: `openai/gpt-oss-20b`, `llama-3.1-8b-instant`, or `llama-3.3-70b-versatile`, depending on your preferences.
+Model Name: `openai/gpt-oss-20b`, `llama-3.1-8b-instant`, or `llama-3.3-70b-versatile`.

 #### Others

 Theoretically any OpenAI-compatible endpoint can be used.
-Just find the proper API URL, API Key, and Model Name in the docs of your chosen provider.
-The default system prompt works with most mainstream models, but you can edit it to improve results of a specific model.
+Find the API URL, API Key, and Model Name in the docs of the provider.
+The default system prompt works with mainstream models, but you can improve it if needed.

+Personal note: I like Gemini

-Smaller models (<7B) tend to fail outputting in the desired format.
+Note: Models listed here are just examples.
+You are welcome to experiment with those not listed.
+Although smaller models (<7B) tend to fail outputting in the desired format.

 ## Build From Source